PerisD/EukCCC1/index.md

-# Structure, regulation and function of the vacuolar Ccc1/VIT1 transporter family in iron detoxification
+# Structure and function of the vacuolar Ccc1/VIT1 family of iron transporters and its regulation in fungi
 **Authors**: Raquel Sorribes-Daudéna, David Peris, María Teresa Martínez-Pastor and Sergi Puig

-**Journal**: XXX
+**Journal**: Computational and Structural Biotechnology Journal

 **Year**: XXX